milik0/RSPCA-server/README.md

 ## Usage
 - Open your web browser and go to http://localhost:8000/.

-- User authentication: You can create accounts and log in.
+- You can create accounts and log in the authentification page.

 - A reset password feature is available in case you forgot your password.